 Cheltenham Gold Cup Form Guide

 The Cheltenham Gold Cup form boils down to a few races with the top chasers going down a tried and tested route ahead of a tilt at the Gold Cup.
-We are likely to see Long Run start off back at the Betfair Chase, the Nicky Henderson horse was the 2011 Gold Cup winner and all eyes will be on him if he runs at Haydock.
+We are likely to see Lord Windermere campaigned towards a repeat Gold Cup success in March so expect him to improve with every run.
 Other races to keep an eye on include the King George Chase at Kempton on Boxing Day and the Lexus Chase over in Ireland which are both excellent trial races.

 Gold Cup Trial Races 2014/15